How to do Disneyland, Disneyland California Adventure

 - Eat and drink at Downtown Disney, just hop on the Monorail in Tomorrowland

 - Split the day.
-Since re-entry is allowed arrive well before the parks open, take a midday nap in your car or hotel room, then go back until closing.
+Since re-entry is allowed to arrive well before the parks open, take a midday nap in your car or hotel room, then go back until closing.

 - Take pins to trade and locking backs to keep them secure, but do your research in pin trading if you’re starting a collection.